tolauwae/phd-thesis/src/oop/oop.typ

 However, we believe that for most of such operations the implicit state can be made explicit by passing it to the stateful operation as an argument.

 Without the second requirement, the debugger cannot know which of the received events can be (safely) handled next.
-In this paper, we focus solely on the order in which they are processed.
+In this chapter, we focus solely on the order in which they are processed.
-Other considerations around the exact timing of the events are important for real-time systems, but are impossible to handle in a debugger context where execution can be paused for arbitrary periods.
+Other considerations around the exact timing of the events are important for real-time systems, but are impossible to handle in an online debugger context where execution can be paused for arbitrary periods.
 //In the related work section, we discuss some interesting work on this topic.
 Although these requirements impose some limitations on the types of stateful operations we can support, we believe that a broad range of stateful operations align with these assumptions.